ShannonPosey/90-day-aws-journey/Day-03-EC2-Instance/Day-03-EC2-Instance.md

 ## Objective

-Provision and operate an **EC2 instance** end-to-end, focusing on compute selection, secure access, networking, and service lifecylce management.<br>
+Provision and operate an **EC2 instance** end-to-end, focusing on compute selection, secure access, networking, and service lifecycle management.<br>
 This day emphasized **understanding why instance fail to connect,** not just launching them.

 ---